RightsandWrongsgit/Drupal-11-CD-CI-with-DDEV/added_documentation/How to Create a Drupal Recipe.md

      ```

 6. **Use the Default Content API for Content**:
-   - For content in the `content` directory (e.g., `node/blog/1.yml`), UUIDs are also included to uniquely identify entities.
-Similar to configuration, you can omit UUIDs in content YAML files, and Drupal’s Default Content API will generate new ones on import.
-   - Example of a content file without a UUID:
-     ```yaml
-     langcode: en
-     type: blog
-     title: 'Sample Blog Post'
-     body:
-       value: 'This is a sample blog post created by the recipe.'
-       format: basic_html
-     status: 1
-     ```
-   - Alternatively, if UUIDs are included, ensure they are unique or use the `--force` option to overwrite existing content entities.

 7. **Validate with Configuration Inspector**:
    - Use the Configuration Inspector module (`drupal/config_inspector`) to validate your recipe’s configuration files before distribution.
 This helps identify potential UUID or dependency issues:
      ```bash